From Elvis Presley Boulevard, Memphis, Tennessee

 From Elvis Presley Boulevard, Memphis, Tennessee is the twenty-third studio album by American singer and musician Elvis Presley, released by RCA Records in May 1976.
-It became Presley's fourth album to reach #1 on the Billboard country music album sales chart within the last four years.
+It became Presley's fourth album to reach No. 1 on the Billboard country music album sales chart within the last four years.

-"Hurt" was a top 10 hit on both the country and adult contemporary charts, while "For the Heart" stalled at #45 on the country charts.
+"Hurt" was a top 10 hit on both the country and adult contemporary charts, while "For the Heart" stalled at No. 45 on the country charts.
 The former did make the pop top 30.
-Both songs would again find success on the country charts in the '80s – "For the Heart" became the first single for The Judds in 1983, while Juice Newton took her version of "Hurt" to #1 in 1986.
+Both songs would again find success on the country charts in the '80s – "For the Heart" became the first single for the Judds in 1983, while Juice Newton took her version of "Hurt" to No. 1 in 1986.

-From Elvis Presley Boulevard, Memphis, Tennessee was certified Gold on October 10, 1977 by the RIAA.
+From Elvis Presley Boulevard, Memphis, Tennessee was certified Gold on October 10, 1977, by the RIAA.